Skip to main content

 Glass

-Ercole Barovier furniture is available for sale on 1stDibs.
-These distinctive objects are often made of glass and are designed with extraordinary care.
-In our collection of Barovier furniture, there are many options to choose from, although brown editions of this piece are particularly popular.
-We stock 254 vintage versions of these items, while there is 0 modern edition to choose from as well.
-Many of the original furniture by Ercole Barovier were created in Europe during the 20th century in the Mid-Century Modern style.
-If you’re looking for additional options, many customers also consider furniture by Gae Aulenti, Joe Colombo and Gino Sarfatti.
-Prices for Ercole Barovier furniture can vary depending on size, time period and other attributes.
-Price for these items starts at US$350 and tops out at US$28,000, while pieces like these can sell for US$3,550 on average.
+Ercole Barovier furniture are available for sale on 1stDibs.
+These distinctive items are frequently made of glass and are designed with extraordinary care.
+There are many options to choose from in our collection of Ercole Barovier furniture, although brown editions of this piece are particularly popular.
+Many of the original furniture by Ercole Barovier were created in the mid-century modern style in europe during the 20th century.
+If you’re looking for additional options, many customers also consider furniture by Luigi Caccia Dominioni, Toni Zuccheri, and Flavio Poli.
+Prices for Ercole Barovier furniture can differ depending upon size, time period and other attributes — on 1stDibs, these items begin at $120 and can go as high as $70,000, while a piece like these, on average, fetch $3,341.

 Recently Viewed